 Picking up new Easter books for kids is a really fun way to celebrate the holiday, whether you tuck them in their Easter basket or display them all month long.
-These 14 children’s Easter books are some of our family favorites!
+These 19 children’s Easter books, (some religious Easter books and some not) are some of our family favorites!

 You already know that any holiday is a good excuse for me to check out basically every Easter children’s book the library owns.